Pointwise explicit estimates for derivatives of solutions to linear parabolic PDEs with Neumann boundary conditions: Introduction

-where $X^{t,x}_s$ is the process defined in \eqref{FC}. \item in Section \ref{Sec:4} we prove that, by extending a result of \cite{DeuZa} to time inhomogeneous diffusions and coefficients which are $C^1$ in the $x$ variable outside of a finite set, after the first hitting time of the boundary by the process $X^{t,x}_s$, then $\frac{\partial X^{t, x}_s }{\partial x} =0$; \item hence we can rewrite
+\item in Section \ref{Sec:4} we prove that, by extending a result of \cite{DeuZa} to time inhomogeneous diffusions and coefficients which are $C^1$ in the $x$ variable outside of a finite set, after the first hitting time of the boundary $\partial \shi = \{0,\zeta\}$ by the process $X_s$, then $\frac{\partial X^{t, x}_s }{\partial x} =0$; \item hence we can rewrite